 For immediate release – MISIC ICN

-Rancho Cucamonga, CA February 7, 2012 – The MID-IOWA SCHOOL IMPROVEMENT CONSORTIUM (MISIC) today announced it has partnered with Monoprice, Inc. (DBA Monoprice.com) to provide a new member purchasing program benefiting all MISIC School District members This program provides MISIC member schools with optimal level pricing on all Monoprice, Inc. products, allowing for even greater savings on Monoprice’s online catalog of over 4,000 products in the electronics, IT, PC accessory and mobile accessory categories.
+Rancho Cucamonga, CA February 7, 2012 – The MID-IOWA SCHOOL IMPROVEMENT CONSORTIUM (MISIC) today announced it has partnered with Monoprice, Inc. (DBA Monoprice.com) to provide a new member purchasing program benefiting all MISIC School District members.
+This program provides MISIC member schools with optimal level pricing on all Monoprice, Inc. products, allowing for even greater savings on Monoprice’s online catalog of over 4,000 products in the electronics, IT, PC accessory and mobile accessory categories.

 Monoprice, Inc., a leading provider in electronic accessories since 2002, has a large array of products at a pre-negotiated rate to assist all levels of educational facilities.
 MISIC members will benefit from an estimated savings of up to 70% percent on school related purchases for products such as: A/V Accessories, Networking Products, all Apple Accessories including Desktop/Notebook/Tablet Accessories and Ink & Toner.

 Here are a couple of examples of the potential savings for MISIC member schools;